juju/juju-bundlelib/README.rst

 Juju Bundle Lib
 ===============

-A python library for working with Juju bundles.
+A Python library for working with Juju bundles.